jpoon/loggly/README.md

 ## Introduction

 This chart bootstraps a loggly deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The work was largely inspired by https://www.loggly.com/blog/send-kubernetes-logs-loggly/.

 ## Prerequisites